 The Vocal category is complete, including works for Solo Voice and Choral works.
 Additionally, works in the Choral catalog are now available in three different formats–standard print edition and digital editions in two sizes.

 The Out of print category is complete, and includes all those Robert Schultz editions that we have in stock that are no longer available from the original publisher.
 Typically these are hard to find editions, and our stock, which is displayed on each product’s description page, is limited.
 The Out of print table is searchable and sortable by users so you can quickly locate an edition by its title or catalog number.

-The Instrumental catalog which includes Chamber Music and works for Orchestra is not yet complete, presently listing only several of the most recent original works.
+The Instrumental catalog which includes Chamber Music and works for Orchestra is not yet complete, presently listing the more recent original works.
 We expect to complete this portion of the catalog very soon, however, and will make it known when that happens.
-In the mean time, if you have any questions about the Instrumental catalog or are searching for chamber music or orchestral works, please send email to email@example.com and we will send you the details.
+In the mean time, if you have any questions about the Instrumental catalog or are searching for chamber music or orchestral works, please send email to firstname.lastname@example.org and we will send you the details.
 Know that all of the works in these areas of the catalog are available, they have just not been listed yet.